ir-nlp-csui/aksara/docs/source/user_guide/draw_dep_tree.rst

     two_conllus = parser.parse(text)

 |
 Next, lets create the axis.
-If using plt.subplots, make sure that the number of rows is equal to the number of sentences, and the number of columns = 1.
+(If using plt.subplots, make sure that the number of rows is equal to the number of sentences, and the number of columns = 1).

 .. ipython:: python
     :okwarning: